christophstrasen/LQR/docs/explainer.md

 ### 4. Windowing, Retention, and GC

-Every stream is theoretically infinite, so each join must decide **how long to remember** unmatched records.
-The `:window` call captures this retention policy:

-- **Count windows** (`{ count = N }`) keep at most `N` records per side.
-They offer deterministic memory bounds but can create “thrash” if your traffic spikes—new records evict older ones even if those older entries might still find matches soon.
-- **Time windows** (`{ time = seconds, field = "sourceTime" }`) retain records based on timestamps.
-They better reflect real-world latency tolerances (“orders stick around for 30s”), but you must ensure `sourceTime` is populated and roughly synchronized.

-Garbage-collection knobs (`gcOnInsert`, `gcIntervalSeconds`) decide when we actually sweep expired entries.
-Turning off per-insert GC improves throughput but postpones expiration packets until a periodic sweep runs.
-If you rely on timely “no partner” signals, keep `gcOnInsert = true` and use `gcIntervalSeconds` as a backup sweep.
+Why we need a window: streams are unbounded, but memory is not.
+A window is the rule for how long we keep unmatched records warm so late partners can still match.
+Pick a window that reflects your real “how long is this event useful?” tolerance.

+`:window{ ... }` takes two shapes:

+- **Count window** `{ count = N }`: keep up to `N` records per side.
+Simple, bounded memory.
+Good when you care more about caps than wall-clock freshness.
+- **Time window** `{ time = seconds, field = "sourceTime", currentFn = os.time }`: keep a record while `currentFn() - entry[field] <= time`.
+Good when you want “freshness” semantics (“orders stay warm for 3s”).
+Make sure the chosen `field` exists and is on the same clock as `currentFn()`.
+You can swap in a demo/test clock with `currentFn`.

+How the builder decides: if `count` is present, it builds a count window.
+Otherwise it builds a time-based window using `time` (or `offset`) over `field` (default `"sourceTime"`).
+If you skip `:window` entirely, the builder uses a generous default count window so demo data does not vanish immediately.

+GC knobs (when to check for expired records):
+- `gcOnInsert` (default `true`): sweep on every insert for timely expirations/unmatched signals.
+- `gcIntervalSeconds` (optional): periodic sweep to catch expirations even if no new records arrive.

-Whenever a record leaves the retention window we emit an **expire packet** on `QueryBuilder:expired()`.
-Treat that stream as visibility into churn: if you see records expiring before they ever matched, consider a larger window or investing into tighter syncing of key orders in your sources.
-If you only care about “never matched,” filter by reason/`matched` when processing the packets.
+When a record falls out of the window, we emit an **expire packet** on `QueryBuilder:expired()`.
+Watch that stream to see whether your window is too small (records expire before matching) or large enough.
+Filter by `matched`/`reason` if you only care about “never matched.”

 ### 5. Streaming joins and event counts